thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 | `GET`  | Used retrieve a resource, like an HTML file, from a server. |
 | `POST` | Used send information, like user input, to a server.        |

+You'll learn about additional HTTP methods, like `PUT`, `PATCH`, and `DELETE`, when we encounter RESTful HTTP servers later in the course.

 **QUESTION:** When does a web browser make `GET` requests?
 When does it make `POST` requests?

 ## What's an HTTP response?

-The server receives an HTTP request, attempts to process it, and sends a plain-text message called an **HTTP response** back to the client.
-Popular web servers include Apache, Nginx, Node.js, and Python's built-in `SimpleHTTPServer`.
+When the server receives an HTTP request, its job is to process the request and sends a plain-text message, called an **HTTP response**, back to the client.
+In addition to Node.js, popular HTTP servers include Apache, Nginx, and Python's built-in `SimpleHTTPServer`.

 An HTTP response is composed of the following parts.